Fairchild 24: Design and development

 Fairchild Aircraft was hit hard by the Great Depression in the early 1930s as airline purchases disappeared.
 Consequently, the company attention turned to developing a reliable and rugged small aircraft for personal and business use.
 The Fairchild 22 became somewhat of a hit and led directly to the new and much improved Model 24 which gained rapid popularity in the early 1930s, noted for its pleasant handling characteristics and roomy interior.
 Having adapted many components from the automotive industry (namely expansion-shoe brakes and roll-down cabin windows), the aircraft was also affordable and easy to maintain.
 In production continuously from 1932 to 1948, the aircraft remained essentially unchanged aerodynamically and internally, with the addition of extra passenger seating and optional equipment.
-The first models were equipped with only two seats, but in 1933 a third seat was installed and by 1938 a fourth was added.
-The interior was first created for the Model 24 in 1937 by noted American industrial designer Raymond Loewy.
-A minor airframe revision was made in 1938 with the redesign of the vertical fin and redesignation from C8 to F24G onwards.

-As an innovative concept, the aircraft was available with two powerplants, Warner's reliable Scarab and Fairchild's in-house 200 hp Ranger series in the F24 C8D, E and F. Initially the 1932 model Fairchild 24 C8B used a reliable and popular Warner 125 hp radial engine, and the Fairchild 24 C8C used the Warner 145 hp radial.
-American Cirrus III and Menasco Pirate inline engines were also occasionally used in some earlier Fairchild 24s.
-Later models such as the popular 24Ws upgraded to the 165 hp Warner Super Scarab.

-Designed for operations from relatively unimproved grass airfields, the sturdy undercarriage construction used a vertical oil dampened cylinder above the wheel with a pivoting strut attached to the lower fuselage.
-The result was a complex but undeniably solid undercarriage that could absorb large shocks and was also adapted for the fitting of twin floats for water-based operations.

-The sturdiness of construction of the aircraft has ensured many have survived to this day.
-Some suggest the massive spruce main spars can be loaded up to 10g, and while that figure is unproved, all prewar utility category aircraft were designed to withstand at least 4.1g as opposed to the 3.8g postwar design limit standard.
+Designed by George Hardman's team, according to H.L.
+Puckett, "After the success of the F-22, the Hardman design team was directed to begin work on an enclosed airplane similar to the F-22.
+This design was to be known as the F-24 and was to be a side-by-side two place enclosed cabin airplane using as much design data and tooling from the F-22 as possible.
+The prototype F-24 was test flown at Hagerstown, Maryland late 1931.The original two seat F-24 gave way to a three place version and then to a four place model.
+Most of the F-24 airplanes produced were powered with the 145 h.p.
+Warner Scarab and later with the 165 h.p.
+Warner Super Scarab.
+The Model 24 was powered in 1935 with the Ranger 150 h.p. engine.
+In 1938, the F-24K and J models experienced the last major changes, one of these being the revised more graceful rudder and vertical tail later to be seen in the PT series and a 165 h.p.
+Ranger engine was fitted under the cowling of the K model.
+In 1939 the F-24 reached the peak of refinement with the addition of hydraulic brakes and a new tail assembly."

-The Fairchild 24 built by Kreider-Reisner Aircraft, Hagerstown, Maryland, a division of Fairchild Aviation Corporation, remained in production from 1932 to 1948, essentially the same airframe but with various powerplant and configuration enhancements.
+The Fairchild 24 built by Kreider-Reisner Aircraft, a division of Fairchild Aviation Corporation, remained in production from 1932 to 1948, essentially the same airframe but with various powerplant and configuration enhancements.
 In all, Fairchild constructed over 1,500 Model 24s, with an additional 280 being constructed by the Texas Engineering & Manufacturing Company (TEMCO) in Dallas when that company purchased the manufacturing rights after World War II.